-- approach PSE as a source of expertise that helps to achieve the SDGs, facilitates international partnerships and can support the objectives of EU external action; - take into account the differing ambitions and capacities of EU member states when defining a more strategic European approach to cooperation through mobilising PSE, including through Team Europe Initiatives; - start considering and input PSE early in the programming process.
-Where appropriate, refer to mobilising PSE in MIPs or in Annual Action Programmes and individual Action Documents; - continue testing the mobilisation of PSE and strengthen its use, alone or as part of wider programmes, for example under the EFSD+, as part of Team Europe initiatives and linked to budget support; - Consider the linkages with and broader contribution of PSE to policy and political dialogues and EU strategic policy objectives, in line with the policy first principle under the NDICI - consider PSE as an important component of Team Europe initiatives to add value to European cooperation with partner countries and to operationalise the EU Working Better Together and joint implementation approaches; - support the participation of all member states in EU programmes as part of the inclusiveness agenda, including through the role of EU delegations in ensuring that all member states with an interest and added value can contribute; - consider undertaking a comprehensive, publicly available mapping of the use of PSE by EU institutions in collaboration with EU member states in the context of international cooperation in support of further discussions about European PSE.
+- approach PSE as a source of expertise that helps to achieve the SDGs, facilitates international partnerships and can support the objectives of EU external action; - take into account the differing ambitions and capacities of EU member states when defining a more strategic European approach to cooperation through mobilising PSE, including in Team Europe Initiatives; - consider the use of PSE early in the programming process.
+Where appropriate, refer to mobilising PSE in MIPs or in Annual Action Programmes and individual Action Documents; - continue testing the mobilisation of PSE and strengthen its use, alone or as part of wider programmes, for example under the new EFSD+, as part of Team Europe initiatives and budget support; - consider the linkages with and broader contribution of PSE to policy and political dialogues and EU strategic policy objectives, in line with the policy first principle under the NDICI; - consider PSE as an important component of Team Europe Initiatives to add value to European cooperation with partner countries and to operationalise the working better together approach and joint implementation; - support the participation of all member states in EU programmes, projects and initiatives as part of the inclusiveness agenda, including through the EU delegations to ensure that all member states could contribute; - consider undertaking a comprehensive, publicly available mapping of the use of PSE by EU institutions in collaboration with EU member states in the context of international cooperation in support of further discussions about European PSE, including open access to granular data.